Ear canal infection is caused by bacteria or, less commonly, fungi.

 Getting water in the ear, particularly while swimming (called swimmer's ear)

-Use of earplugs or hearing aids (particularly if these devices are not properly cleaned)
+Use of earplugs or hearing aids (particularly if these devices are not properly cleaned or do not fit properly)

 Getting irritants such as hair spray or hair dye in the ear